peaqnetwork/peaq-sdk-py/README.md

-# Peaq Network SDK Monorepo
+# Peaq Network SDK Monorepo test

 This repository contains the Python SDKs for interacting with the peaq Network blockchain.